 We hope you love the products we recommend and just so you know that as an Amazon Associate & J&P Cycles affiliate, MyEngineNeeds may earn from qualifying purchases.

-If you notice smoke coming from the tailpipe, it’s perhaps because your car engine is consuming too much oil.
-Excessive oil consumption is something all car owners dread, but ironically it’s while they do something motor related that they realise their oil levels is low and needs to be topped up.
+If you notice smoke coming from the tailpipe.
+It’s perhaps because your car engine is consuming too much oil.
+So why do some cars use more oil?
+Excessive oil consumption is something all car owners dread, but ironically it’s while they do something motor related that they realize their oil levels is low and needs to be topped up.

 And this usually happens only if the oil change is done by professionals and not the owner as most owners assume that excessive oil consumption is the oil’s fault.
 However, there are many more reasons why some cars use more oil.